GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

 ---
 title: Using Cloud IoT Core gateways with a Raspberry Pi
-description: Learn how to setup gateways on Cloud IoT Core using a Raspberry Pi.
+description: Learn how to set up gateways on Cloud IoT Core using a Raspberry Pi.
 author: hongalex
 tags: Cloud IoT Core, Gateways, Raspberry Pi, Python, MQTT, internet of things
 date_published: 2018-12-10